theawesomecoder61/KZB-Explorer/README.md

 Folders are shaded in green.

 ## Compatibility
-When researching the formats, I did not have access to Kanzi Studio.
+While researching the formats, I did not have access to Kanzi Studio.
 I only had access to a few kzb files.
 Therefore, compatibility is limited.

 *If you face a problem, please create an issue and attach the raw data of the file.*